After the best PlayStation VR2 games? Here are our recommendations for the top 25 best PS VR2 games on the PS5 VR headset.

 The original Red Matter set a new benchmark for visuals on the Quest standalone system, and then the sequel did the same on Quest 2.
 With its arrival on PS VR2, Vertical Robot 2 bumps up Red Matter 2 once again, harnessing the power of PS5 to push the visuals even further.
 If you haven't played it before, this is the definitive way to experience it.

 The PS VR2 release features 4K remastered textures for sharper environments, 120fps support (native, not 120Hz reprojected), and eye-tracked foveated rendering, culminating in a stunning final result.
-Visuals aside, the game offers an entertaining sci-fi adventure with an intriguing story, enjoyable puzzles, and passable combat.
+Even beyond the visuals, Red Matter 2 offers an entertaining sci-fi adventure with an intriguing story, enjoyable puzzles, and passable combat.

 Resident Evil Village